rickpowell1311/memory-game/APPROACH.md

 ## Using NestJS

 Whilst there are many advantages of using NestJs (it's a well supported and complete framework with good documentation), I also recognise that it can be opinionated and overkill for a simple API such as this.
-There's a couple of scenarios that I felt it's opinionated nature was a hinderance: In particular, it's modular structure tends to encourage the creation of artificial boundaries between code rather than boundaries that suit the domain in question, and a service oriented architecture that encourage abstractions that are often superfluous.
+There's a couple of scenarios that I felt it's opinionated nature was a hinderance: In particular, it's modular structure tends to encourage the creation of artificial boundaries between code rather than boundaries that suit the domain in question, and a service oriented architecture that encourages abstractions that are often superfluous.

 However, I decided the framework had many benefits that made it worth while adopting.
-Apart from the in-built support of OOP and Typescript, it also provides a complete feature set for request/response serialization, validation, ORM integration, database migrations, testing, and configuration - all features that are suitable for development within a business context, where it's ideal that boiler plate code is minimal.
+Apart from the in-built support of OOP and Typescript, it also provides a complete feature set for request/response serialization, validation, ORM integration, database migrations, testing, logging and configuration - all features that are suitable for development within a business context, where it's ideal that boiler plate code is minimal.

 ## Considering Deno